tilezen/vector-datasource/CONTRIBUTING.md

 When TileServer hears a request it asks Postgres for "the stuff" inside that tile's bounding box, configured via the `queries.yaml` file and `.jinja2` files.

-_**NOTE:** A change to one of the query files requires TileServer to be restarted so they can be reloaded.
-But content filter changes generally doesn't require restarting TileServer._
+_**NOTE:** A change to one of the query files (jinja) requires TileServer to be restarted so they can be reloaded.
+But content filter changes (YAML) generally doesn't require restarting TileServer._

 ## Let's do this!